Real-analytic geodesics in the Mabuchi space of K\"ahler metrics and quantization: Approximate geodesics

-To this family of Lagrangians corresponds a family of holomorphic functions $\varphi(t)$, with $\varphi(0)=0$.
-The composition of an analytic FIO with phase $\varphi(t)$ and one with phase $\varphi(s)$ will be an analytic FIO with phase $\varphi(t+s)$, up to an exponentially small error, and provided that $t$ and $s$ are small.
+By Proposition \ref{prop:Lagr-to-sec}, to this family of Lagrangians corresponds a family of holomorphic sections $\Phi(t)$, with $\Phi(0)=\Psi$.
+Then, by Proposition \ref{prop:compo_FIO}, composition of an analytic FIO with phase $\Phi(t)$ and one with phase $\Phi(s)$ will be an analytic FIO with phase $\Phi(t+s)$, up to an exponentially small error, and provided that $t$ and $s$ are small.

 Let us introduce a neighborhood $V$ of the diagonal in $\widetilde{M}$ and a first candidate for the propagator:

 The fact that the canonical relation of $U_0(t)$ is the flow of $if$ translates into the following identity. \begin{lem} There exists $c>0$ and, for $t$ small, there exists an analytic symbol $g(t)$ (with holomorphic dependence on $t$) such that